ftc2/interview-notify/README.md

 ## how to use

-pretty self explanatory if you read at the cli help:
+pretty self explanatory if you read the help:

 ```
 ./interview_notify.py -h